University of Arizona Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Arizona, approximately 36% of students took out student loans averaging $6,744 a year.
-That adds up to $26,976 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At University of Arizona, approximately 30% of students took out student loans averaging $7,592 a year.
+That adds up to $30,368 over four years for those students.

-The student loan default rate at Arizona is 6.0%.
+The student loan default rate at University of Arizona is 5.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.